adueck/split-video-by-srt/README.md

 I reccomend [Subtitle Edit](http://www.nikse.dk/SubtitleEdit/) for making subtitle files.

+`usage: .\srt-split.sh [video file] [subtitle file] (optional)[output format]`

-The script simply prompts you for a video file, then an .srt subtitle file.
-Then it takes the timecodes out of the .srt file and outputs a seperate video file for each subtitle duration.
+This scripts takes the timecodes out of the .srt file and outputs a seperate video file for each subtitle duration.
 You are also given an option to export the clips to the file format of your choice.
+If no output format is supplied, the clips will be exported in the same format as the original.

 **requires ffmpeg**

 More features and functionality to come.
 Contributions welcome.